offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/User Interface/Project Filaments_TOPIC
 ```

-Bambu Studio has a section for defining how models and model groupings (assemblies) are printed.
+Bambu Studio has a section for defining how models and model groupings (assemblies_BS) are printed.
 The Process section is in the sidebar of the Prepare screen and the Preview screen.

 ![Bambu Studio Prepare screen process](bambu_studio_prepare_process.png)

 The Process section can change scope using a toggle (section 1).
-The scope can either be global, or it can target a specific set of objects (e.g., a model, an assembly, or some combination of models/assemblies).
+The scope can either be global, or it can target a specific set of objects (e.g., a model, an assembly_BS, or some combination of models/assemblies_BS).
 If not scoped globally, an object hierarchy will be displayed directly below the toggle (section 3).
 The selections in the object hierarchy will reflect those in the 3D viewport and vice versa.

 Below the object hierarchy is a hierarchy of parameters that control printing: